Prateek19051/Qode_assignmernt/README.md

 6. **Visualize**: plots are built from streamed batches and reservoir sampling rather than loading the full dataset into memory, so the same code works whether there are 2,000 or 200,000 rows.

-Full reasoning for each of these choices — and the trade-offs — is in `decision.md`.